bkw777/pdd.sh/README.md

 ```$ ./pdd restore_disk mydisk.hex```

 # Status

-#
+Working but extremely slow.
+TTY_READ_TIMEOUT_MS is currently set to 1000ms, which seems to be required to avoid corrupt data. :/ For ordinary small files it's tolerable but a full disk image takes forever.

 All the "operation mode" commands work.
 This client is usable for all normal file access functions: load, save, delete, copy, move, & list files, and format disk.

 Most of the FDC-mode functions work as well.
-Including full disk dump & restore including the ID data.
+Including full disk dump & restore is working.
+It is now possible to create a TPDD1 Utility Disk from a download.

 Only the TPDD1 FDC-mode is supported yet, not TPDD2.